 At one point, Frankie decided that he needed a Production Director and being a lowly weekender, I threw my hat in the ring.
 He hired me for the gig.
 I was elated, since it was an AFTRA station, which meant I would be receiving full-time scale, which was about $36k a year at the time -- a far cry from that $650 a month I'd been earning just a year earlier in Monterey.
 Well, that lasted about two weeks.
 I went from a four hour production shift at union scale to just dubbing spots for nine hours a day at minimum wage, once accounting got wind of what the job entailed.
 So...
 I quit and went to work for Mike Wagner at KIIS FM, doing weekends and fill (more on that below).

 A few months later, Frankie fired long-time midday personality Chris Roberts, who had threatened to punch Crocker in his surgically straightened nose and Crocker had his assistant call to ask me to come back to the station and work full-time on the air.
 Being my first opportunity to work full-time in Los Angeles at that luscious union scale I had been tantalized with earlier, I accepted the offer and thus became the "only full time teen-aged disk jockey" in Los Angeles.
 I was nineteen at the time.
-I started out doing 8-midnight, relieved by Bill Stevens, the PD who originally hired me for weekends (the irony was not lost on either of us) and was quickly promoted to Noon to 4 and additionally, Promotions Director after "Lucky Pierre" had also been given the boot.
+I started out doing 8-midnight, followed on the air at midnight by Bill Stevens, the PD who originally hired me for weekends (the irony was not lost on either of us) and was quickly promoted to Noon to 4 and additionally, Promotions Director after "Lucky Pierre" had also been given the boot.

 Meanwhile, a mutiny was brewing.
 The old staffers that still remained conspired to have Frankie Crocker fired and eventually did -- but not before three of them were fired in a most dramatic fashion -- in an airstaff meeting with everyone else present.
 The day of that meeting, a memo circulated by management requested a meeting regarding "An important announcement about the PD of KUTE".
 Thinking that Crocker was being fired and shipped back to New York, the original staffers gathered, giggled, high-fived and carried on -- even buying Kentucky Fried chicken to celebrate in a little informal lunch "party" before the meeting.
 That is, until Crocker walked into the room.
 Franklie gave off a Darth Vader-like vibe and when he walked into a room, it seemed like the breath just got sucked right out of your lungs and the air temperature dropped by at least ten degrees.
 No matter what else can be said about the man, he really did have incredible presence.